Alisa is currently the Executive Director and Co-Founder of Foundations Counseling Center Inc.

 Kelly Jo Duprey is a Licensed Professional Counselor and Supervisor at Foundations.
 She is trained to provide EMDR (an evidenced based treatment for trauma) and is a nationally certified TF-CBT (Trauma Focused Cognitive Behavioral Therapy) provider.
 Kelly Jo is a graduate of the UW Madison Capstone Certificate program in Infant, Early Childhood, and Family Mental Health and nationally rostered provider of Child Parent Psychotherapy (CPP), which is a treatment model that serves infants and young children (ages Birth – 5) and their caregivers.

 Kelly Jo is experienced with family therapy, group therapy, play therapy, couples and individual counseling.
-She is a trained instructor for Love & Logic parenting courses.
 Kelly Jo has provided psychotherapy in residential, school-based, outpatient and home settings.
 Kelly Jo became an Licensed Professional Counselor in 2001, Medical Assistance Certified Provider in 2008, and a Primary In-Home Family Therapist at Foundations in 2010.
 She earned her Masters degree in Counseling at Denver Seminary and Bachelors degree in Occupational Therapy at the University of Wisconsin-Madison.

 Becky is the office billing manager with Foundation Counseling Center.
 She obtained her Bachelor’s degree in Social Work and minor is Special Education from UW-Whitewater in May 2013.